 Sign up your rental home and live easy.

 If your HOA policy does allow for Airbnb, be sure to make any necessary adjustments to your rental rates to allow for any additional HOA fees.

 Some of your profits will need to be reinvested into the property to keep it comfortable for your guests, and therefore in demand.

 The leasing fee can total up to the first month’s rent.
 The maintenance fees can also be marked up depending on the vendor.

 The Homeowner’s Role

-However, the intermittent bookings will allow for regular visits to the property, and it’s fairly easy to block off dates for your own personal use, so a little planning is all that is required.
+However, the intermittent bookings will allow for regular visits to the property.
+It’s fairly easy to block off dates for your own personal use, so little planning is required.

-Airbnbs also present greater turnover.
-Laundering, vacuuming, mopping, bathroom cleaning – all of these tasks and more, which require work and resources that could cut into your profits, depending on whether you do the work yourself or hire a professional service.
+Tasks like laundering, vacuuming, mopping, and bathroom cleaning require work and resources that could cut into your profits.
+However, this depends on whether you do the work yourself or hire a professional service.

 Renting your property?
 Get a free rent estimate

 With long-term rentals, you can decide to self-manage your rental home or hire a rental service.
 The time spent on flipping and preparing a property would be significantly less.

 The Final Decision

 It’s the age-old debate of quality versus quantity – you may benefit from the stability and guaranteed income that a long-term renter provides, but you could waste precious time on a vacant property while the search for a tenant is underway.

 But with the higher turnover, you can expect greater expenses and effort, in addition to the occasional destruction or theft to property.
 (Airbnb does offer an insurance policy, but there are specific itemizations and exemptions regarding coverage.)

-Instead, new STR applicants are simply moved to a queue and processed on a first come, first serve basis – after existing members receive their grandfathered permits.
+Instead, new STR applicants are simply moved to a queue and processed on a first come, first serve basis, – after existing members receive their grandfathered permits.

 On the other hand, long-term rentals offer less risk and less work while providing more stable income and greater support through services like Onerent that handle all the ins and outs for you.

 In today’s market, and in Santa Cruz especially, long-term rentals prove to be the most reliable and dependable way to properly leverage your investment property.